mikegratton/dim/README.md

 `_`, `*` and space as multiplication, `/` as division, and `^` as exponentiation, as well as parentheses.

-The symbol tables differ slightly from the standard:
+The symbol tables differ very slightly from the standard so that only ASCII characters are used.

 | Prefix | Magnitude |
 |--------|-----------|